sameesin/cisco-csftd-on-aws/content/40_Deploy FTD & FMC/1_FTD and FMC.md

   ![ftd_creation](../IMAGES/instances.jpeg)

 To attach various network interfaces we simply pass that network interface's ID, with a device index.
 User data is also provided here.
 >Note: Device index of each NIC must be different.

-Create a SSH *"key_pair"* as suitable and pass the name of the respective key here.
-Terraform manages key pair with [aws_key_pair](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/key_pair) resource block.